Nominations open for 2021 Daily Mirror Pride of Britain Awards | ITV News

 Nominations open for 2021 Daily Mirror Pride of Britain Awards

-At ITV Granada Reports we want to celebrate our region's unsung heroes and we need your help.
+Here at ITV Border, we want to celebrate our region's unsung heroes - and we need your help.

 Every year we select someone to represent our region in the Daily Mirror Pride of Britain Awards - and this year, despite the pandemic, is no different.

-We're looking for the ITV News Granada Reports Fundraiser of the Year - and you just might know who that is.
+We're looking for the ITV Border Fundraiser of the Year - and you just might know who that is.

 A message from Pride of Britain host Carol Vorderman.

-If you or your nominee is under the age of 18 please get permission from a parent or guardian before you nominate.
+If you or your nominee are under the age of 18 please get permission from a parent or guardian before you nominate.

+Nominations close at midnight on Friday 28 August.
+Full terms and conditions can be found at itv.com.